-There are quite a few apps and programs that promise to teach you to speak Filipino.
-The truth is that most of these free apps are nothing more than a glorified translation dictionary.
+There are quite a few other apps and programs out there that promise to teach you to speak Filipino quickly.
+However, the truth is that most of these free apps are nothing more than a glorified translation dictionary.
 This means they truly can’t compare to the in-depth learning you will find in FilipinoPod101.

 Since Filipino is not a highly sought after language, you will find little in the way of local community college courses and even online materials.
 Here is a brief comparison of the few that we did find.

 My Language Exchange claims to be the best way to learn Filipino.
 The idea is fairly simple.
 You are paired with a Filipino speaker who wants to learn English (or your native language.)
 All lessons are planned by a certified teacher and are hosted on the website.